GateNLP/gateplugin-LearningFramework/LF_TrainTopicModel.md

 * -a (float, default: 1.0) - alpha prior of the underlying symmetrich dirichlet (so each topic initially gets assined the 1/numbertopics of this value).
 Higher values allow for more topics per document.
 * -b (float, default: 0.01) - beta parameter for topic-word smoothing.
 Higher values allow for more corpus words per topic.
 * -M/-mcmi (integer, default: 0) - if larger than 0, the number of iterations to do topic maximization by iterated conditional modes, do not do this if 0.
-* -o/-opti (integer, default: 50) - number of iterations between reestimating dirichlet hyperparameters
+* -o/-opti (integer, default: 50) - number of iterations between reestimating dirichlet hyperparameters, if 0, never estimate.

 If the `applyAfterTraining` parameter is `true` and all conditions for application to run are met, then after training the model, the topic distributions are applied to each document.
 This is done by